mawds/r-programming-intro/_episodes/02-func-R.md

 > ## Automatic Returns
 >
 > In R, it is not necessary to include the return statement.
-> R automatically returns whichever variable is on the last line of the body
+> R automatically returns the value of the last expression that was evaluated in the function.
-> of the function.
-Since we are just learning, we will explicitly define the
+> It is usually a good idea to explicitly define the
-> return statement.
+> return statement, to make it clear what the function is returning.
 {: .callout}

 Let's try running our function.